-These indicative prices have been calculated using the revenue allowances set out in the PR19 Final Determination, published by Ofwat on 16th December 2019.
-Bristol Water asked Ofwat to refer this Determination to the Competition and Markets Authority (CMA).
-Indicative prices will be updated for the outcome of the CMA's redetermination when available.
+These indicative prices have been calculated using the revenue allowances set out in the PR19 Final Determination, as published by the Competition and Markets Authority.
+Bristol Water asked Ofwat to refer the original PR19 Determination to the Competition and Markets Authority (CMA), and our indicative access prices have now been updated to reflect the outcome of this process.